top of page

 Fun Travel Tip: There is a small steep hill that you can climb toward the right of the waterfall.
 Go up for even better views of the cascading falls from the top.
 Added perks - you will have it all to yourself.
 It was blissful to just be there without another soul, just listening to the sound of flowing water.

-Our last stop was going up Wings of Tatev - the world's longest reversible cable way in the world, recorded in the Guinness Books of Records.
+Our last stop was going up Wings of Tatev Cable Car - the world's longest reversible cable way in the world, recorded in the Guinness Books of Records.
 This takes you right up to the Tatev Monastery, built in the 9th century.
 It also happens to be one of the most far-flung ones in the country.. which means most people don’t make it here.

 I recommend you don’t miss it.
 The view is breathtaking, with the monastery set high upon a hill over looking a massive valley and old village.
 Would you look at that?
 It’s like walking back in time!